sampointer/kapo/README.md

 Examples might be:

 1. Allow queue workers to be monitored by your service discovery system
-1. Allow random batch files to present status to your container scheduler
+1. Allow random shell scripts to present status to your container scheduler
 1. Abuse load balancers to route traffic based on an open port

 When a program is executed under `kapo` a JSON-speaking HTTP server is started and the state of the process is reported to whomever requests it.